CIROH-UA/ngen-datastream/README.md

 ### `datastream-configs/`

 Automatically generated.
-Holds all of the configuration files the datastream needs in order to run.
-Note!
-The datastream can modify `conf_datastream.json` and generate it's own internal configs. `datastream-configs/` is the first place to look to confirm that a datastream run has been executed according to the user's specifications.
+Holds all of the configuration files the datastream needs in order to run. `datastream-configs/` is the first place to look to confirm that a datastream run has been executed according to the user's specifications.
 Example directory:
 ```
 datastream-configs/
 │
 ├── conf_datastream.json
 │
-├── conf_forcingprocessor.json
+├── conf_fp.json
 |
 ├── conf_nwmurl.json
+|
+├── profile.txt
 ```
 ### `datastream-resources/`
 Automatically generated with [defaults](#defaults) or copied from user defined `RESOURCE_PATH`.
 Holds the data files required to perform computations required by the datastream.